Commercial Property Insurance

 3. Customize your commercial property insurance policy to reduce costs

-While most property insurance policies offer similar coverage, you do have options for customizing your policy to lower your premium.
+While most property insurance policies offer similar coverage, you do have options for customizing your policy to keep insurance rates down.

 Here are the most common cost-saving options: